Valentina Kuryliw: Biography

 Kuryliw is the child of two Holodomor survivors.
 Kuryliw was born in a displaced persons camp in Mannheim, Germany; in 1950 she and her family left for Canada and landed at Pier 21 in Halifax where her family has a bronze brick.
 She studied history at McGill University in Montreal.
 In the summers of 1993-2008 she worked as a methodologist at advanced training centres presenting an additional qualifications course for history teachers in Lviv, Odesa, Lutsk, Ternopil, Khmelnytsky, Chernivtsi, Donetsk, Kharkiv, Kyiv, Vasylkiv (Kyiv region); conducted seminars on the Holodomor of 1932-33 for history teachers at institutes in Poltava and Sumy, and at pedagogical universities in Kyiv and Kharkiv; In 2003 and 2005 she taught a methodology course on teaching history at the National Pedagogical Drahomanov University (Kyiv), and in 2006 at the H.S.
 Skvoroda Kharkiv National Pedagogical University.
 Since 2007 she has been holding master classes for history and social studies teachers in Toronto, Edmonton, Winnipeg and across Canada; she has championed the inclusion of the Holodomor in Ukraine as a topic in the Canadian education curriculum, specifically in Ontario and facilitated its inclusion in other provinces across Canada.
 As a result of her early advocacy as a retired educator and later as the Director of Education of HREC, the "Holodomor may now be taught in at least 12 of 27 courses in the Ontario curriculum thanks to Kuryliw's efforts over the past 3 decades."
 She has also championed the establishment of "Holodomor Memorial Day" in schools across Canada on the 4th Friday in November as an annual day of commemoration and its inclusion in school calendars.

-In addition to education, she is a passionate human rights activist and takes an active part in other spheres of Ukrainian community life in Canada.
+In addition to education, she is a human rights activist and takes an active part in other spheres of Ukrainian community life in Canada.